Sergey Akhromeyev: Involvement in the August Coup and death

-During the August Coup of 1991, Akhromeyev returned from Sochi, where he was on vacation with his wife Tamara Vasilievna and grandchildren, and met with the Vice President of the Soviet Union Gennady Yanaev, to offer his assistance to the coup leaders.
+During the August Coup of 1991, Akhromeyev returned from Sochi, where he was on vacation with his wife Tamara Vasilievna and grandchildren, and met with the Vice President of the Soviet Union Gennady Yanayev, to offer his assistance to the coup leaders.
 On August 20, he worked in the Kremlin and in the building of the Ministry of Defense.
 Akhromeyev prepared a plan of measures to be taken in connection with the introduction of the state of emergency.
 On the night of August 20–21, he spent the night in his office in the Kremlin.
 From his office, he called his daughters and wife in Sochi.

 On August 20, Akhromeyev and Grigory Baklanov gathered a working group and organized the collection of information and analysis of the situation.
 On August 21, according to Akhromeyev, two reports prepared by this group were considered at a meeting of the Emergency Committee.
-In addition, Akhromeev prepared a draft text for Yanayev for his planned report at the Presidium of the USSR Supreme Soviet.
-However, Yanayev did not like the text prepared by Akhromeev.
+In addition, Akhromeyev prepared a draft text for Yanayev for his planned report at the Presidium of the USSR Supreme Soviet.
+However, Yanayev did not like the text prepared by Akhromeyev.
 On August 22, he sent a personal letter to Gorbachev, where he declared his support of the coup and urged Gorbachev to take action to prevent the dissolution of USSR.
 On August 23, he attended a meeting of the USSR Supreme Soviet Committee for Defense and State Security.
-He was, among others author of the planned assault on the White House.
+He was, among others, author of the planned assault on the White House.
 The defeat of the coup heralded the imminent end of his political career.